opalmedapps/opal-db-management/README.md

 - Generate an SSH key to login to GitLab (if you haven't yet).
     - https://docs.gitlab.com/ee/ssh/index.html#generate-an-ssh-key-pair

+> **Note:** This SSH key cannot have a passphrase.
+It is recommended to create a dedicated deploy key so your actual SSH key that you usually use can have a passphrase.

 - Have git installed on your local machine

 ## Installation